shizuo-kaji/CubicalRipser_3dim/README.md

     % cmake ..
     % make

-On Windows, you may get an error like "Python config failure: Python is 64-bit, chosen compiler is 32-bit".
-Then, you have to specify your compiler; for example

-    % cmake .. -G"Visual Studio 15 2017 Win64"

 The executable is "cubicalripser".

 If cmake is not available on your system, you can also do